nikitavoloboev/data/design/fonts.md

 # Fonts
-My current favourite font for programming is [Fira Code](https://github.com/tonsky/FiraCode).
+My current favorite font for programming is [Fira Code](https://github.com/tonsky/FiraCode).
 I use it in VS Code, Sublime and iTerm.

 I also love using Lucida Sans font.
 I use it for my IRC client.
 I find it much more pleasing to read than Fira Code.